Flintloader-Modules/modmenu/README.md

 ![Mod Menu](https://i.imgur.com/dMYWAjn.png)

+#### Forked from [ModMenu](https://github.com/TerraformersMC/ModMenu) to be made compatible with Flint Loader.
+This is not an official release, so do not bother the ModMenu authors

 Adds a screen for viewing a list of installed mods.
 * The menu is searchable and sortable, libraries can be hidden.
 * Client-side and API mods are marked with a special badge in the list.